-- H1: Extended money supply has no significant influence on economic growth. - H2: Interest rate has no significant influence on economic growth. - H3: Exchange rate has no significant influence on economic growth. - H4: Inflation targeting regime has no significant influence on economic growth.
+- H1: Extended money supply has no significant contribution on economic growth. - H2: Interest rate has no significant relationship on economic growth. - H3: Exchange rate has no significant influence on economic growth. - H4: Inflation targeting regime has no significant effect on economic growth.

-2. Literature Review
+Literature Review

 Various studies have been conducted outside Africa on the effect of inflation, extended money supply, real exchange, interest rates, and inflation targeting on GDP.

 Uddin (2021) used the Johansson co-integration test and time-series secondary statistics from 1990 to 2015 to examine the effect of inflation on GDP in Pakistan.
-The results revealed inflation encouraging the GDP, the results are similar as those of Joshi (2021) employed the ARDL approach and the bound test, on investigating the Inflation and GDP Paradox: A Cointegration Analysis, found a positive association between price rises and GDP in Nepal.
-Yetty and Waibot (2021) employed route investigation methods to explain the fundamental association among connectivity variables, inflation, GDP, and poor quality of life in the Islands of North Maluku province.
+The results revealed inflation encouraging the GDP, the results are similar as those of Joshi (2021) employed the ARDL approach and the bound test, on investigating the Inflation and GDP Paradox: A Co-integration Analysis, found a positive association between price rises and GDP in Nepal.
+Yetty & Waibot (2021) employed route investigation methods to explain the fundamental association among connectivity variables, inflation, GDP, and poor quality of life in the Islands of North Maluku province.
 The results suggested that inflation and GDP had a negative association.
 Hussain (2018) employed the VECM technique to examine the influence of the link between extended money supply and GDP in Bangladesh.
-The conclusion implies that stable extended money was linked to a stable GDP.Vasani and Kathiravan (2019) investigated the association between the exchange rate and India's GDP for 2005QI to 2017Q4.
-The ADF method was employed to determine the unit root in the study, the result revealed that real exchange rate supported a country's economic growth.
-Eroglu and Eroglu (2017) examined the efficiency of an inflation targeting approach in
+The conclusion implies that stable extended money is linked to a stable GDP.Vasani & Kathiravan (2019) investigated the association between the exchange rate and India's GDP for 2005QI to 2017Q4.
+The ADF method was employed to determine the unit root in the study, the result revealed that real exchange rate supports a country's economic growth.Eroglu & Eroglu (2017) examined the efficiency of an inflation targeting approach in Turkey, which was analysed using the LSM and a regression form for financial, the empirical findings revealed that inflation targeting was harmful to economic growth.